Find Cheap SR-22 Auto Insurance Quotes in Virginia

 - Driving under the influence of intoxicants or drugs

-- Driving with a license that's been forfeited for a conviction, or a not-innocent finding among juveniles
+- Driving with a license that's been forfeited for a conviction (or a not-innocent finding for juveniles)

 - Any federal, state or local legal violations similar to the above

 An FR-44 filing is typically considered more severe and higher risk than an SR-22 certificate.
 Virginia's FR-44 insurance coverage requirements are twice what's required for SR-22.

 - Property damage liability: $40,000 per accident

-To get FR-44 insurance in Virginia, the steps are similar to those for an SR-22 filing outlined above.
+To get FR-44 insurance in Virginia, the steps are similar to those for an SR-22 filing.

-If you're wondering when your FR-44 insurance requirement expires in Virginia, the answer is typically three years from the date of license reinstatement.
+Typically in Virginia, you must have a FR-44 certificate for three years from the date of license reinstatement.
 However, in some cases, the required carrying period can be four years, depending on any specific restrictions associated with your recent conviction and license reinstatement.

-As with SR-22 coverage, be sure not to let your FR-44 insurance lapse by renewing your policy as early as possible if you want to maintain your driving privileges.
-Any lapse in coverage is subject to license suspension, additional fees, more expensive rates and an extended FR-44 carrying period.
+As with SR-22 coverage, be sure not to let your FR-44 insurance lapse by renewing your policy as early as possible if you want to keep your driving privileges.
+Any lapse in coverage is subject to license suspension, fees, more expensive rates and an extended FR-44 carrying period.

 What are SR-22 and FR-44 insurance in Virginia?